 2017 Field Day Site – Upper Field Layout

 We will again be holding our 2017 Field Day operation at the Hollis-Brookline High School in Hollis, NH.
-We are planning on using the upper baseball field area as our main operating location.
+We plan to use the upper baseball field area as our main operating location.
 We have decided to add a third tower this year and locate it on a soccer practice field which is situated several hundred feet away from our main operating area.
-All of our antennas and equipment will lie within the required 1000′ circle but the third tower would situate those operating at that location away from the rest of our group.
+All of our antennas and equipment will lie within the required 1000′ circle, but the third tower would situate those operating at that location away from the rest of our group.
 Dave’s solution to this problem was to set up a network and operate two Software Defined Radios (SDRs) at the lower site remotely from our location on the upper field.

-Dave has enlisted Piece Fortin, K1FOP to be our IT Chairman for Field Day this year.
-Pierce has been instrumental, along with Dave, in the planning and testing of all of this new technology.
-Pierce and Dave have a great deal of networking and IT experience and knowledge and we could not have put together what is described here without them.
+Dave has enlisted Piece Fortin, K1FOP, as our IT Chairman for Field Day this year.
+Pierce has been instrumental, along with Dave, in the planning and testing of this new technology.
+Pierce and Dave have a great deal of networking and IT experience and knowledge, and we could not have put together what is described here without them.

 We began the testing process by setting up our 20m CW station.